 - The EAL department hosts regular celebrations for the international students, for example Chinese New Year and a Summer BBQ.

-- The EAL department is working in conjunction with the International Students’ Society (ISS) as a peer support service for new international pupils to the school.
+- The EAL department is working in conjunction with WIC, Warminster International Community, as a peer support service for new international pupils to the school.